VarunDamodaran/speech_emotion_recognition/README.md

-# Audio Emotion Recognition Project
+# Audio Emotion Recognition

-This project focuses on audio emotion recognition using various datasets.
-The goal is to classify emotions from audio files.
+Ever wondered how a machine can feel your vibes?
+Well, here's your answer!
+This project dives into the world of audio signals and extracts the hidden emotions behind them.
 This README provides an overview of the code, datasets used, and key functionalities.

 ## Table of Contents